cjmartin/cjmartin.github.com/_posts/2013-03-30-virtualenv-ubuntu-12-10.md

 	mkvirtualenv myawesomeproject

-to exit your new virtualenv, type `deactivate`
+to exit your new virtualenv, use `deactivate`.

 **Switch between enviornments with workon**

-To load or switch between virtualenvs, use the `workon` command
+To load or switch between virtualenvs, use the `workon` command:

 	workon myawesomeproject